kiethohoai/redux-intro/README.md

 007 Professional Redux File Structure State Slices
 008 Back to React!
 Connecting our Redux App With React 009 Dispatching Actions from Our React App
+010 The Legacy Way of Connecting Components to Redux